AviatrixSystems/Docs/HowTos/CloudN_insane_mode.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~
 A CloudN appliance does not require a public IP address, but the management port requires outbound internet access on the management port for software upgrade.

+Here is the list of the public IP address that CloudN requires for outbound traffic.

+ - www.carmelonetworks.com (54.149.28.255).
+ - Controller's public IP address
+ - license.aviatrix.com (52.24.131.245)

 2.2 BGP Requirement
 ~~~~~~~~~~~~~~~~~~~~~~~
 BGP is required between the LAN port of the appliance and the on-prem router for route propagation.